swaminathanj/fsd/06_Django_basics.md

 ## Step 8: Adding static files (images, css, js)

 You may want to include images, css or java script files to the project.
 These are static files and goes into the folder **static**.
-Follow the instructions in https://docs.djangoproject.com/en/4.0/howto/static-files/ given under Configuring Static Files.
-Add an image.
+Follow the instructions below to add an image and a css file.
+You can also check out the instructions in https://docs.djangoproject.com/en/4.0/howto/static-files/ given under Configuring Static Files.

-Similarly add style.css file.

 1. Create a new folder under top level first_project by name 'static'.
-2. Place your static files images, css and js files inside the 'static' folder.
+2. Place your static files - logo.png, style.css inside the 'static' folder.
 3. In the urls.py, create a variable STATIC_DIR which points to the static folder - under BASE_DIR and TEMPLATE_DIR.
 ```
 BASE_DIR = Path(__file__).resolve().parent.parent
 TEMPLATE_DIR = os.path.join(BASE_DIR, "templates")
 STATIC_DIR = os.path.join(BASE_DIR, "static")
 ```
-4. Move further down settings.py and add the varialbe STATICFILES_DIRS below STATIC_URL variable.
+4. Move further down settings.py and add the variable STATICFILES_DIRS below STATIC_URL variable.
 ```
 STATIC_URL = 'static/'